cyberinferno/InfernoEmu/README.md

 Known bugs
 ----------
-1. If any exceptions character is not kicked from server making it impossible for the account to relogin as server detects it as duplicate login
+1. If any exceptions, character is not kicked from server making it impossible for the account to relogin as server detects it as duplicate login
 2. Character display order might get changed while displaying in the client side
 3. Though a character is wearing stuffs, the character selection screen will show naked characters